Nikhil-X-codes/vidcast/readme.md

 # 🎥 VidCast
-VidCast is a dynamic video streaming platform similar to YouTube.
+VidCast is a dynamic video streaming platform .
 Users can register, log in, search videos, manage personal playlists, view history, and subscribe to their favorite creators.

 ---